Religious Identity Statement

 - connected with the world of work, and

 - committed to character development, to service, and to responsible citizenship in the community, the region, and the world.

 Mars Hill’s religious identity will never be fully answered through a simple written statement, but will continually emerge through an ongoing dialogue among members of the Mars Hill family.
 Based on our mission statement (above), this document (below) was developed by the Religious Life Committee in consultation with the Church Relations Council.
 In addition, faculty, staff, students and the Board of Advisors offered feedback at various stages of its drafting.
-On November 7, 2003, the Board of Trustees of Mars Hill College voted to approve the use of this document to publicly communicate the religious identity of the College.
+On November 7, 2003, the Board of Trustees of Mars Hill University voted to approve the use of this document to publicly communicate the religious identity of the university.
 It represents our best understanding of who we are relative to our Christian roots, and it is an invitation to all members of the Mars Hill community—alumni, trustees, faculty, staff, students, and prospective students—to join us in this rich conversation as we seek to fulfill our mission.

 Paul stood up in the midst of Mars Hill and said:“People of Athens, I see that you are very religious.”—Acts 17:22

-Mars Hill College is a place where faith and reason meet, where students, faculty and staff explore questions of faith reasonably in the spirit of Christ-like compassion and respect.
+Mars Hill University is a place where faith and reason meet, where students, faculty and staff explore questions of faith reasonably in the spirit of Christ-like compassion and respect.
 While Mars Hill is not a church, our roots are Christian and our heritage is Baptist.
 We encourage students, faculty, staff, administrators, trustees and alumni in their practice and expression of faith.
 We honor the variety of denominations, faith traditions, worship practices, theological persuasions and spiritual disciplines represented among our constituencies.
 By experiencing this diversity in community, we learn from each other and find our own spiritual journeys enriched.

 . . .challenges and equips students to pursue intellectual, spiritual, and personal growth. . .